jlibovicky/jlibovicky.github.io/_posts/2020-02-20-MT-Weekly-Multilingual-View-on-Unsupervised-MT.md

 supervision.
 And I must add my usual objection: training a massively multilingual system under this setup will be extremely computationally expensive and out of reach of most research labs in the world.
-(I admit it is easy to object, but hard to invent something that does not need so many resources).
+(I admit it is easy to criticize, but hard to invent something that does not need so many resources).